FedorenkaAvenue/Apple_pie/README.md

 ## Description

-Web app for searching tattoo artists tattoo's fans.
+Web app for searching tattoo artists and customers.

 ## Deploy